jhsu802701/tutorial-rails-omniauth/03-source_code.md

     assert page.has_text?('Signed out successfully.') end

-  def login_and_logout_github
-    click_on 'Sign in with GitHub'
-    assert page.has_text?('Successfully authenticated from GitHub account.')
-    click_on 'Logout'
-    assert page.has_text?('Signed out successfully.') end

   def login_and_logout_google
     click_on 'Sign in with Google'
     assert page.has_text?('Successfully authenticated from Google account.')
-    click_on 'Logout'
-    assert page.has_text?('Signed out successfully.') end

-  def login_and_logout_twitter
-    click_on 'Sign in with Twitter'
-    assert page.has_text?('Successfully authenticated from Twitter account.')
     click_on 'Logout'
     assert page.has_text?('Signed out successfully.') end